MicrosoftDocs/sql-docs/docs/relational-databases/indexes/heaps-tables-without-clustered-indexes.md

 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

   A heap is a table without a clustered index.
 One or more nonclustered indexes can be created on tables stored as a heap.
 Data is stored in the heap without specifying an order.
-Usually data is initially stored in the order in which the rows are inserted into the table, but the [!INCLUDE[ssDE](../../includes/ssde-md.md)] can move data around in the heap to store the rows efficiently; so the data order cannot be predicted.
-To guarantee the order of rows returned from a heap, you must use the `ORDER BY` clause.
+Usually data is initially stored in the order in which the rows are inserted into the table, but the [!INCLUDE[ssDE](../../includes/ssde-md.md)] can move data around in the heap to store the rows efficiently.
+In query results, data order cannot be predicted.
+To guarantee the order of rows returned from a heap, use the `ORDER BY` clause.
 To specify a permanent logical order for storing the rows, create a clustered index on the table, so that the table is not a heap.

 > [!NOTE]
 > There are sometimes good reasons to leave a table as a heap instead of creating a clustered index, but using heaps effectively is an advanced skill.
 Most tables should have a carefully chosen clustered index unless a good reason exists for leaving the table as a heap.